InnoPhaseIoT/connectedhomeip/examples/lock-app/talaria/README.md

     0: Uses default vendor-id and product-id details (Default)
     1: Uses configured vendor-id and product-id details

--   `matter.factory_reset=<value>`

-    To enable/disable the flow for factory resetting the device.
-    0: Disable Factory Reset (Default)
-    1: Reset to Factory Defaults (e.g. chip-counters and chip-config content will be reset)
-    2: Enable full factory reset (In this case, contents of the data partition table (SSID, passphrase, chip-tool keys) on     Talaria TWO will be erased)
-       Note: In case of connecting to a new AP, ensure to erase the contents of the data partition table before initiating a new connection.

 -   `hio.transport=spi disp_pkt_info=1 hio.maxsize=512 hio.baudrate=2560000`

     These Boot arguments are mandatory for lock-app to work on the Nuvoton LPS setup for communication with host